 Application : Applied.

-• •

-Explanation on : The Nomination Committee is chaired by an Independent Non-
+Explanation on application of the practice : The NC is chaired by an Independent Non-Executive Director.

-- • ·

-application of the Executive Director.

-practice

-•

-Explanation for :
+Explanation for departure :

-• -

-departure

-Large companies are rei quired to complete the columns below.
-Non-large companies are
+Large companies are encouraged to complete quired to complete the columns below.
+Non-large companies are ecolumns below.

-encouraged to complet

-encouraged to complete Cli e columns below.

-Measure
+Measure :

-Wicasuic •

 Timeframe :